 Wide Column Stores are best suited for organizations that need:

-- Data extraction that utilizes row keys
+- Data extraction that utilizes row keys.

-- High write speeds
+- High write speeds.

-- Computed or aggregated data
+- Pre-computed or aggregated data.

-- Efficient pagination of query results
+- Efficient pagination of query results.

-- Fraud prevention
+- Fraud prevention and network analysis on bad actors.

 There are several benefits for using a search engine database:

-- Data exploration and analysis without coding requirements
+- Data exploration and analysis without coding requirements.

-- Generate training, testing, and validation data splits faster and cheaper
+- Generate training, testing, and validation data splits faster and cheaper.

 Strategize Before You Choose Your Database